BuddhiEash/BuddhiEash/README.md

 - 👋 Hi, I’m Don Buddhi Eashwarage
-- 👀 I’m interested in developing web applications primarily with PHP/Laravel, NodeJS, ReactJS, Vuejs and Python on AWS/Azure with Docker
+- 👀 I’m interested in developing web applications primarily with PHP(Laravel/Symfony), MERN Stack and Python on AWS/Azure with Docker
 - 😎 I’m an enthusiast of DevOps
 - 📫 You can find my LinkedIn by visiting to https://au.linkedin.com/in/buddhi-sachitra-eashwarage